eocdb/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 - Band-shift correction (Mélin & Sclep, 2015) is applied when distance between central OLCI band and AERONET-OC central band wavelength is larger.

 ### Preparing in situ data: MOBY

-MOBY data are stored in ascii files, downloaded from MOBY Gold Directory (https://www.star.nesdis.noaa.gov/sod/moby/gold/).
-Normalised water leaving reflectance (Lwn) from MOBY is already provided at OLCI bands from 1 to 12, resampled according to S3A average OLCI Spectral Response Functions (SRFs).
-In order to retrieve Rrs, Lwn is thus divided by extraterrestrial solar irradiance (F0), and corrected for BRDF effect, as in Equation 2:
+MOBY hyperspectral data are convoluted and band-shifted to OLCI nominal bands.
+Tables containing the convoluted values and metadata are stored, produced using spectral ascii file to gather Lw and Ed values (https://www.star.nesdis.noaa.gov/socd/moby/filtered_spec/), and multispectral ascii files, downloaded from MOBY Gold Directory (https://www.star.nesdis.noaa.gov/sod/moby/gold/), to get the metadata for each spectrum.
+Lw and Ed values are first convoluted to OLCI bands using average SRFs function for A and B respectively.
+Rrs is then obtained , as in Equation 2.
+Band shifting is then applied, based on Mélin and Sclep (2015) work.

 ```
-Equation 2: Lwn(λ)/F0(λ)*BRDF(λ)
+Equation 2: Rrs(λ) = Lw(λ)/Ed(λ) * BRDF(λ)
 ```

-where Lwn(λ) is MOBY Lwn2 for each band, provided in the Gold directory files, derived from top and middle arm measurements, and from top and bottom arm measurements.
-F0(λ) values are provided in OLCI L2 SRFs files.
-BBRDF factors are retrieved using the same algorithm implemented in OLCI Level-2 Ocean Colour algorithm (chlorophyll concentration based), using Look-Up Tables (LUTs) provided in S3A Ocean colour parameters (OCP) Auxiliary Data File (ADF).
-For the calculation of BRDF factors, wind speed provided in OLCI products is used (the mean values for the 25*25 pixels extraction); solar position is obtained by MOBY measurement time and location through _astropy_ Python package (Price-Whelan et al., 2018); chlorophyll concentration is obtained applying OLCI OC4ME algorithm on Rrs values (Lwn(λ)/F0(λ)) before BRDF correction.
+BRDF factors are retrieved using the same algorithm implemented in OLCI Level-2 Ocean Colour algorithm (chlorophyll concentration based), using Look-Up Tables (LUTs) provided in S3A Ocean colour parameters (OCP) Auxiliary Data File (ADF).
+For the calculation of BRDF factors, wind speed provided in OLCI products is used (the mean values for the 25*25 pixels extraction); solar position is obtained by MOBY measurement time and location through _astropy_ Python package (Price-Whelan et al., 2018); chlorophyll concentration is obtained applying OLCI OC4ME algorithm on Rrs values before BRDF correction.

 ## Preparing in situ data: other sources
 Data gathered from other sources (e.g. Copernicus OCDB, SeaBASS) are checekd for protocols complience and quality.